 What is Gig Buddies?

-It’s a volunteer befriending scheme for adults with learning disabilities and autism, matching them with a volunteer who shares the same interests.
+It’s a volunteer befriending scheme for adults with learning disabilities and autistic people, matching them with a volunteer who shares the same interests.

 Gig Buddies recognises that many people with learning disabilities don’t have many people in their lives who aren’t paid to be there.
 The aim of the project is therefore to support people to develop new social circles and informal support networks.